-Kyle Sue works the full spectrum of general practice in the Kivalliq region of Nunavut.
-Other than rural/remote medicine, he has special interests/training in Developmental Disabilities, Pediatric Pain and Palliative Medicine.
+Kyle Sue works the full spectrum of general practice.
+Other than rural/remote medicine, he works in Neurodevelopmental Pediatrics and Pediatric Palliative Care.

 Karen Forgie works full service family practice in Sechelt on the sunshine coast.
 She is also involved with UBC as a Clinical Assistant Professor to her clinic's medical students and Residents, a board member of her Divisions of Family Practice and President-elect for the Society of General Practitioners.

 Update to come

 Nunavut has a population of 39,000, spanning 2 million square kilometres across 25 fly-in communities in 3 time-zones.
 Healthcare provision is overseen by the Department of Health in Iqaluit (the capital) but is split into 3 health regions: Qikiqtaaluk (Baffin/east), Kivalliq (central), and Kitikmeot (west).
 The population in Nunavut is primarily Inuit, with the exception of Iqaluit (60%).